-Creating a happiness jar is a simple way to collect the best parts of your day, to recall those good moments, and to train your brain to look for more to be happy about.
+Creating a happiness jar is a simple way to collect the best parts of your day, to recall good emotions, and to train your brain to look for more to celebrate.
+I think of it as a vessel full of love notes from life, reminding me that it’s all going to be okay, there’s beauty to unearth everywhere, and I can always change my mind.

 What is a Happiness Jar?

 Think about those things you normally forget about or take for granted.
 The smallest blessings are often overlooked, but they’re worth looking at and they add up.
-Think about something that made you smile, or regain hope in some way, or experience a sense of peace–these are the kinds of things that can fill your happiness jar(s).
+What made you smile, regain hope, or experience a sense of peace?
+These are the kinds of things that can fill your happiness jar.

 This is your happiness jar.
 You can put whatever you like in the container of your choosing; the vessel does not matter.
-I bought a glass jar shaped like a pumpkin for $2 at a thrift shop, and that became my happiness jar!
-And I love it.
+I bought a glass jar shaped like a pumpkin for $2 at a thrift shop, and that became my happiness jar.
+I love it.

 Decorate your jar (or not) however you like.
-You can use pretty, colored paper or just tear out scraps of old notebook paper.
+You can use pretty, colored paper or just use scraps of whatever paper is lying around the house.
 You can label your jar or leave it as is.
 You can give it a theme or keep it generic.
-This is your creation and it’s meant to resemble what makes you happy.
+This is your creation and it’s meant to resemble what lights you up.

 Here are a few ideas to get you thinking about the content of your happiness jar—things you can look for in your day and write down: